Amir8305-khan/studysyncewebsite/README.md

 # studysyncewebsite
-This is my first repository and i am excited to share  my project with you this is well exprience Author -Shekh Amir
+This is my first repository and i am excited to share  my project with you this is well exprience <br>
+Author -Shekh Amir